curityio/spring-boot-oauth-client/README.md

 This repository contains an example implementation that demonstrate how to use Spring Boot and Spring Security to create an OAuth 2.0 Client that authenticates users through the Curity Identity Server.

-There are only two things to consider when configuring the client in the Curity Identity Server:
+This example demonstrates two different ways for client authentication:

+1. Basic authentication with a client-id and a shared client secret
+2. JWT client assertion authentication with a client-id, private and public key

+## Configure the Client

+### Using Basic Authentication
+Create a client `demo-basic-client` with the code flow capability.
+Register the following redirect URI for your client: `http://localhost:9090/login/oauth2/code/demo-basic-client`.
+In this case we assume that the application is hosted on `localhost`, adapt accordingly.
+The redirect URI is the path of the application where the Curity Identity Server will redirect to after the user was authenticated.
+This is an endpoint that Spring Boot sets up.

-* choose the authentication method `secret` and enter a secret.
+Choose the authentication method `secret` and enter a secret.
+Under **Authorization** add the scopes `openid` and `profile`.

+### Using Private Key JWT
+Assume, there is a key pair that the client uses to create a self-signed JWT.
+The public key of the key pair needs to be uploaded to the Curity Identity Server.
+In the **Facilities** menu, under **Key and Cryptography**, select **Signing** and create a new **Signature Verification Key**.
+Enter a name, select `asymmetric` as type and upload an existing (public) key.

+Create a client `demo-private-jwt-client` with the code flow capability.
-* register the following redirect uri for your client: `http://localhost:8080/login/oauth2/code/idsvr`.

-The redirect uri is the path of the application where the Curity Identity Server will redirect to after the user was authenticated.
-In this case we assume that this example will be hosted on `localhost`.
+Register the following redirect URI for your client: `http://localhost:9090/login/oauth2/code/demo-private-jwt-client`.
+In this case we assume that the application is hosted on `localhost`, adapt accordingly.
+The redirect URI is the path of the application where the Curity Identity Server will redirect to after the user was authenticated.
+This is an endpoint that Spring Boot sets up.

+Choose the authentication method `asymmetric-key` and select the signature verification key created above.
+This is the public key that corresponds to the private key that the client uses to sign the JWT to authenticate itself.

+Under **Authorization** add the scopes `openid` and `profile`.

 ## Configure application.yml
 Update the client registration and provider to fit your settings.